 This episode mirrors Arbus’ own famous foray into a nudist colony in 1958 to photograph the residents.

 “Fur” is bookended by the significance of this moment in the artist’s evolution.

 “For Diane Arbus — and for myself — art was intimately connected with eroticism, with trespassing, with romantic relationships, with the Other,” Wilson says.

-Related page on her life and work: Diane Arbus
+Related page on the life and work of Diane Arbus.

 More quotes by Erin Cressida Wilson – screenwriter of “Secretary.”